-- 1. Pour 300mL of RapidCal solution into one of the calibration cups provided as shown in the adjacent photograph. - 2.
+- Pour 400mL of RapidCal solution into one of the calibration cups provided as shown in the adjacent photograph. - 2.
 Remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe into the calibration cup. - 3.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles. - 4.
+If you do not have any ISE caps fitted, activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
+To do this, press the MENU key and select CLEAN PROBE.
+If you have ISE caps fitted, agitate the Probe to eliminate air.
+Do not activate the cleaning mechanism as the brush will jam against the ISE caps. - 4.
 Wait until all readings are completely stable.
 The longer you can leave the probe to achieve thermal equilibrium before proceeding, the better.
-A minimum of two minutes is recommended. - Ensure the temperature of the solution is between 5°C and 40°C (41°F - 104°F).
-The closer to 25°C the better.

-6. Press the MENU key then select Calibration.
+A minimum of two minutes is recommended. - 5.
+Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F).
+The closer to 25°C the better. - 6.
+Press the MENU key then select Calibration.
 The following screen will be displayed.